 There are plenty of G-rated routes here, enough that it makes a wonderful place to learn the art of trad climbing.
 As climbers progress through the grades, graduate school here tends to offer a chance to test skill and nerves on the fiercely preserved (read: no bolts, i.e., a sharp contrast from climbing at Rumney) routes that reward those with a cool head for leading.

-The Gunks has been the historic crag for those from New York City.
+Like Smith was for the rock climbing in Oregon, The Gunks has been the historic crag for those from New York City.
 This tectonic ribbon of quartz, which offers a lifetime of climbing on dozens of disparate cliffs, is a mere 90 miles from Gotham.

 Without delving too deep into geology, the Gunks are, in a word, hard.
 Edging towards the top of the Mohs scale, this tough as nails quartz is perfect for climbing, and tends to fracture horizontally.
 What we get is a shining white double-edged sword of polished conglomerate, that translates into jugs (yay!), runouts (gulp), and, of course, the exemplary roofs (love them or hate them).

 It’s hard in another sense too.
 Poll any climber about the area and you’ll likely find two heavy-handed responses: a surplus of the aforementioned roofs and a long legacy of sandbagged grades (I’ll get to those later).